Sortient/python-comment-analysis/README.md

 ```sh
 sh install.sh
 ```
+You will also need to generate a personal token in order to make use of the GitHub API.
+Information on this can be found [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Copy this token and paste it into token.txt.

 ## Retrieving Review Comments
 Before we can generate any results we first need to retrieve pull request comments in order to analyse results.
 This can be done by running the following command:
 ```sh